 Demand deposits by customers are included in the up to 1 month liquidity category, as contractually any amount at reporting date can be withdrawn upon the customer's demand.
 The main deposit holders of the Bank are borrowers which under the loan agreements are required to have an operational accounts and maintain certain turnover ratios through the Bank.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2020
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2021 (in thousands of Georgian Lari)